top of page

 IS IT POSSIBLE TO HAVE A MEDICARE ADVANTAGE PLAN WHILE KEEPING MY EMPLOYER INSURANCE

-It is possible to have both Medicare Advantage and employer-provided insurance at the same time, but this is not efficient health care coverage and there are some important considerations to keep in mind.
+It is possible to have both Medicare Advantage and employer-provided insurance simultaneously, but this is not an efficient health care coverage option and presents essential considerations.
 When you have both a Medicare Advantage plan and employer insurance, Medicare Advantage typically becomes your primary insurance, and your employer coverage becomes secondary.
-Consider the costs versus benefits of both options.
+Consider the costs versus the benefits of both options.

 Make sure to explore our other posts on Medicare Advantage plans and why they may not be the best option for many people as a primary payer.

 For example, a Medicare Advantage plan will have limited networks that may not be the same network as your employer plan.
-Plus these networks change regularly.
-You may also need to wait for authorization to see a specialist or for certain procedures with a Medicare Advantage plan.
+Plus, these networks change regularly.
+You may also need to wait for authorization to see a specialist or to proceed with specific procedures under a Medicare Advantage plan.

 Beware that many Medicare Advantage plans include prescription drug coverage (Medicare Part D).
 If you have employer prescription drug coverage, you are not permitted to use both at the same time.
-There will be coordination of benefits issues that need to be clarified.
+There will be coordination-of-benefits issues that need clarification.

 DO I REALLY NEED TO HAVE SUPPLEMENTAL INSURANCE IF I AM CHOOSING ORIGINAL MEDICARE?

-Whether or not you need supplemental insurance when you have Medicare depends on your individual needs and financial situation.
+Whether you need supplemental insurance with Medicare depends on your individual needs and financial situation.
 Medicare provides substantial coverage for many healthcare services, but it does not cover all costs, and there can be out-of-pocket costs.

 For example, it doesn’t cover prescription drugs, routine vision and dental care, or long-term care.
 In those situations, you may need a secondary payer.

 Medigap plans are offered by private insurance companies and designed to fill in the gaps in Original Medicare coverage.
-They can help pay for deductibles, co-payments, and coinsurance.
+They can help cover deductibles, copayments, and coinsurance.

-In this case, Original Medicare will be your primary payer or primary insurance and Medigap will be a secondary payer.
+In this case, Original Medicare will be your primary payer, and Medigap will be your secondary payer.

 WRAPPING THINGS UP

-I hope this Article about the 7 things you need to know about working past age 65 was helpful to you.
-We enjoy hearing from people who have read our articles and we would be happy to answer any additional questions you may have about Medicare.
+I hope this article, "7 Things You Need to Know About Working Past Age 65," was helpful.
+We enjoy hearing from readers of our articles, and we would be happy to answer any additional questions you may have about Medicare.
 Here at Braden Medicare Insurance, we are passionate about serving our clients.
-We listen, we ask intuitive questions, and tehn we present options for you to consider.
-AT Braden Medicare Insurance, the client is always in control, our job is to do all of the Heavy Lifting, sand to take the stress away from our clients.
-Medicare Insurance is important, and it is personal.
-This is why we believe that everyone approaching 65 should always work with an Independent, Medicare Broker in their area.
-Please feel free to text me, email me or just pick up the phone and give us a call whenever you have a few minutes to chat......
+We listen, ask insightful questions, and present options for your consideration.
+At Braden Medicare Insurance, the client is always in control.
+Our job is to do all the heavy lifting and take the stress away from our clients.
+Medicare Insurance is essential and personal.
+This is why we believe that everyone approaching 65 should always work with an Independent Medicare Broker in their area.
+Please feel free to text or email me, or pick up the phone and give us a call whenever you have a few minutes to chat.

 bottom of page